learn-co-curriculum/phase-1-using-fetch/README.md

 Let's perform a demonstration.
 Navigate to http://open-notify.org in an **incognito** tab.
-We need to go incognito to make sure that none of your browsing history intereferes with this experiment.
+We need to go incognito to make sure that none of your browsing history interferes with this experiment.

 Open up DevTools and paste the following into the console: